framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [x] Define feedback (particle + sound) system - reuse Edwards?
 - [x] Add Unity Event triggers for Grabbables and Placeables.
 - [x] Make bricks particle system
+- [x] Work on walkthrough to explain how to make the wall scene as a user that has downloaded the unity project (whats a placeable, a grabbeble etc)

 ## BLOCKED

+- [ ] Stopped implementing DOTween Timeline system in the middle because not sure it is worth it #timeline

 ***